MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 [!INCLUDE [ignoring symbols](includes/ignoring-symbols.md)]

 ## WinRT, Silverlight, and Other Platforms
 App Center doesn't support any other Windows platforms besides UWP, WPF, and WinForms.
 If you have a Windows app with native C++ crashes, you can upload these crashes to App Center via the [upload crashes API](~/diagnostics/upload-crashes.md#upload-a-breakpad-crash-log-and-minidump).
-If you have any feature requests, leave your feedback in the [App Center Github Repo](https://github.com/Microsoft/appcenter).